FredrikPedersen/Learning_Spring/Testing Spring Boot - Beginner to Guru/notes.md

 }
 ```

-#### Verify Order of Interactions
+#### Verify Order and Number of Interactions

 - Mockito can be used to verify the order different methods are called.
 - In this example, say we have a controller that utilizes two different services
-	- The result of service2 is dependent on the result og service1.
+	- The result of service2 is dependent on the result of service1.
 	- We therefore verify that service1 is called before service2
+	- By adding *times(n)* we also assert that the service mock is only called n-number of times.
+	- Could use method *verifyZeroInteractions(mock)* to verify that a mock is not invocked.

 ```Java
 @Test